Israeli military says Gaza ground offensive has expanded into urban refugee camps

-RAFAH, Gaza Strip (AP) — Israeli forces bombarded Palestinian refugee camps Tuesday in central Gaza and ordered residents to evacuate as the military expanded its ground offensive into another part of the besieged territory.
-Gaza's main telecom provider announced another "complete interruption" of services.
+RAFAH, Gaza Strip (AP) — Israeli forces on Tuesday expanded their ground offensive into urban refugee camps in central Gaza after bombarding the crowded Palestinian communities and ordering residents to evacuate.
+Gaza's main telecom provider announced another "complete interruption" of services in the besieged territory.

-A new battle zone threatens further destruction in a war that Israel's military says will last for "many months" as it vows to crush the ruling Hamas militant group after its Oct.
+The military's announcement of the new battle zone threatens further destruction in a war that Israel says will last for "many months" as it vows to crush the ruling Hamas militant group after its Oct.
 7 attack.
 Israeli forces have been engaged in heavy urban fighting in northern Gaza and the southern city of Khan Younis, driving Palestinians into ever-smaller areas in search of refuge.

 The U.S. said Israel's minister for strategic affairs, Ron Dermer, was meeting with Secretary of State Antony Blinken and national security adviser Jake Sullivan.
 Despite U.S. calls for Israel to curb civilian casualties and international pressure for a cease-fire, Israeli Prime Minister Benjamin Netanyahu said the military was deepening the fighting.